 This is the bedrock of any buildings policy.
-FLEA stands for Fire, Lightning, Earthquake, Explosion, Aircraft and covers the basic perils if your property were to be damaged by events involving these four root causes.
+FLEA stands for Fire, Lightning, Earthquake, Explosion, Aircraft.
+This covers the basic perils if your property were to be damaged by events involving these four root causes.

 What is personal possession cover?

-Although your buildings and contents insurance covers your contents while they are in your home, if you want your personal items to be covered when you’re out and about as well, then it may be worth considering adding on personal possessions insurance cover.
+Your buildings and contents insurance covers your contents while they are in your home.
+However, if you want your personal items to be covered when you’re out and about as well, then it may be worth considering adding on personal possessions insurance cover.

 If you choose to purchase this additional cover, you will also be able to enjoy the benefit of personal possessions insurance abroad.
-This means that when you are on holiday, you will be covered by your personal belongings insurance travel protection and be able to make a claim for items stolen during this time.
+This means that when you are on holiday, you will be covered and be able to make a claim for items stolen.

 How insure your property correctly